THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

-Moncler’s success is based on a unique and consistent brand strategy, which also depends on the ability to develop innovative products that are strongly “anchored” to the history of the brand.
-Heritage, uniqueness, quality and innovation are the terms used in Moncler to define the concept of “luxury”.
-Moncler’s products are designed, manufactured and distributed according to a business model characterised by direct oversight of all phases where the greatest value is added.
-Moncler directly manages the creative phase, the purchase of raw materials, as well as the development of prototypes, while it mainly assigns the “cut-make-trim” phase (façon) of the production stage to third party manufacturers.
+Moncler’s success is based on a unique and consistent brand strategy, which also depends on the ability to develop innovative products that are strongly “anchored” to the history of the Brand.
+The journey, which began in 2003 when Remo Ruffini acquired the Group, has always been coherent and pursued without compromise.
+Heritage, uniqueness, quality, creativity and innovation are the terms used in Moncler to define the concept of “luxury”.
+Moncler’s team of fashion designers is subdivided by collection and works under the close supervision of Remo Ruffini,

+Moncler directly manages the creative phase, the purchase of raw materials, as well as the development of prototypes, while the “cut-make-trim” phase (façon) of the production stage is partly managed internally and partly assigned to third party manufacturers (façonists).

 The purchase of raw materials is one of the main areas of the value chain.
 All raw materials, not only down but also textiles and garments, must comply with the highest qualitative standards in the industry, be innovative and able to offer advanced functional and aesthetic features.

 Textiles and garment accessories (buttons, zips, etc.) are purchased from countries able to meet those standards, mainly Italy and Japan.
 Down is purchased from Europe, North America and Asia.

 The “cut-make-trim” phase is conducted both by third party manufacturers (façonists) and in the Moncler manufacturing plant, established in 2016 in Romania, that currently employs more than 1,100 people.

 The third-party suppliers working for Moncler are mainly located in Eastern European countries, which are currently able to ensure quality standards that are among the highest in the world for the production of down jackets.